alxndr42/ansible-basics/README.md

 This role installs (among other things) an improved SSH configuration (i.e. public key login only, secure algorithms) and configures unattended upgrades.
+Security updates provided by the distribution will always be installed, non-security updates can optionally be allowed.

 Requirements
 ------------